 School Sport Days

 Years 7 and 8 have compulsory Sport on Fridays, and Year 10 has compulsory Sport on Mondays.
 Students in Years 11 and 12 are able to opt-in to Monday Sport.
 Full Sports Uniform is required to be worn for those days.
 Students are expected to take transport that the School has arranged to and from sports activities completed off-site.

 Students will make a sport selection in the preceding term.
-Parents/caregivers will then be informed via email and will need to visit the Parent Lounge to accept their child’s participation and pay the cost associated with the selected sport (where applicable).
+Parents/caregivers will then be informed via email and will need to visit the Parent Portal to accept their child’s participation and pay the cost associated with the selected sport (where applicable).

 Participation in Sport and Physical Education

 The school is based upon the concept of holistic development and therefore the curriculum includes Physical Education and Sport.
 If, for medical or other valid reasons, a student is unable to participate in sport, physical education or training on a particular day, the student must bring in a note signed by a parent/caregiver.
 Students should show this to their teacher before the lesson.
 It is not appropriate for parents/caregivers to give permission for students to miss sport for unreasonable requests.

 The program aims to provide extra support for our aspiring and elite athletes, as well as providing a platform for all students, helping them improve and pursue excellence in their sport, no matter their ability or representative level.
 The ADP also promotes a holistic approach to sport, fitness, exercise, health and wellbeing throughout the School community.
 Contact the Sports Department for more information.